Q: Are FM ACOUSTICS products available ex stock now?

 Q: Where does the name FM ACOUSTICS originate from?

 A: Initially "For Music and Acoustics" was applied for.
 However, a law freshly enacted during that time prohibited most "descriptive" company names in Switzerland and so a non-registered name had to be found quickly.
-The resulting name became the brand name of the product range for accurate recording and reproduction of music.
+Over the years it has become one of the world's leading brand name for accurate recording and reproduction of music.

 Q: Which companies is FM ACOUSTICS affiliated with, in Switzerland and internationally?

-A: FM ACOUSTICS is not affiliated with any other company.
-Other manufacturers may chose to use our equipment for demonstration, at exhibitions, in their laboratories, as their reference etc. but all of this is entirely discretionary.
+A: FM ACOUSTICS entertains friendly relations with others bit is not affiliated with any other company.
+Manufacturers may chose to use our equipment for demonstration, at exhibitions, in their laboratories, as their reference etc. but this is entirely discretionary.

 This page is updated from time to time...